esola-thomas/Google_ViT_Traffic_Sign/README.md

 1. **Traffic Sign Detection with LoRA**: Applying LoRA to Google ViT to improve traffic sign detection accuracy.
 2. **Robustness Against Attacks**: Enhancing ViT's robustness against phantom attacks and other adversarial attacks to prevent false classifications.

+## Dataset

+The main dataset used is Mapillary.
+Traffic signs from the v2 fully annotated images will be cropped and resized to 244x244 pixels.

 ## Make Commands
 Define the available make commands that can be run in this section.